 And it seems like the Singapore government is very serious regarding their Remote Gambling Act: only two exceptions were made by the Ministry of Home Affairs since starting off in 2014.

-You’d think that such an aggressive Remote Gambling Act would have some effect on the internal online sports betting Singapore activity, however, things evolved in a very different manner.
+You’d think that such an aggressive Remote Gambling Act would have some effect on the Singapore online sports betting activities.
+However, things evolved in quite a different way.
 All the media coverage of the Act resulted in many Singaporeans to head over to the local sports betting establishments to place their bets and try their luck.

-Online Sports Betting Singapore and Gambling in Numbers
+Online Sports Betting and Gambling in Numbers

 Online Bookmakers in Singapore